 Growing up, you might have been the only one of your friends whose parents weren’t divorced.
-Then you went off to college and started a life and family of your own.
-Now you’re an adult and you’re raising your own kids and you find out that your aging parents are getting a divorce.
-Suddenly, you’re a child again, trying to make sense of your own world, even as you struggle to help your parents through this unexpected trauma.
+Then you went off to college and started a life and family.
+Now you’re an adult, and you’re raising your kids, and you find out that your ageing parents are getting a divorce.
+Suddenly, you’re a child again, trying to make sense of your world, even as you struggle to help your parents through this unexpected trauma.
 When parents divorce late in life, it’s never easy.
 Here’s how to deal with it.

-But when you learn your parents are divorcing, no matter what your age, you’re going to feel as hurt and shaken as any child.
+But when you learn your parents are divorcing, no matter your age, you will feel as hurt and shaken as any child.
 The important thing is to practice extreme self-care as you navigate your way through this transition.
 After all, you can’t hope to take care of your parents if you don’t first take care of yourself.

 One of the most difficult challenges in this process is not feeling compelled to pick a side.
-If your parents are choosing to divorce late in life, that probably means there’s a significant reason.
+If your parents choose to divorce late in life, that probably means there’s a significant reason.
 And a significant reason is likely going to mean high conflict.

 But it’s vital to remember that both your parents need you, and you need both your parents.
-Whatever it was that led to the decision to divorce, that is between your parents.
+Whatever it was that led to the decision to divorce is between your parents.
 It was their marriage, not yours.

-That certainly doesn’t mean that you need to condone or excuse bad behavior.
+That doesn’t mean you need to condone or excuse bad behavior.
 You certainly shouldn’t support abuse or infidelity.
-But condemning the bad behavior doesn’t mean condemning the person, or your relationship.
+But condemning the bad behavior doesn’t mean condemning the person or your relationship.

 No matter what your age, though, as the child in the equation, it’s easy to be sucked into your parents’ little acts of unconscious (and sometimes conscious) aggression against each other.
 You might find yourself playing the messenger between parents who are no longer speaking.
 Or you might find yourself privy to information that even an adult child shouldn’t know.